GooberHeads6297/Doom-Shareware-offline-html/README.md

 ## Offline Compatable
 ______________________________
 I compiled Doom and the Js-dosbox emulator down into a small HTML file that can be run completely offline with no server compatability or anything.
-All you ahve to do is run the HTML file adn you can simply play Doom!
+All you have to do is run the HTML file and you can simply play Doom!

 Just a reminder this is the shareware version of Doom, so if you legally own the game you can change the references for the game for it to match with your *legally* owned version of the game.